christianityorigins/website/books/_posts/2024-10-14-scythians-new-world.md

 *   **Black Sea Shipwreck (2017 Discovery):**
     *   2,400-year-old Greek merchant ship, perfectly preserved.
     *   Dates to Bosporan Kingdom era (Mithridates VI).
     *   23 meters long, 6,000 amphorae capacity.
 Ocean-capable design (mortise-and-tenon joints).
+(For reference, the ship Columbus sailed to the Americas on, The Santa María, was 19 meters long)
 *   **Carthaginian Naval Technology Absorption:**
     *   Carthage destroyed 146 BCE, but its navy and charts were absorbed by Rome/Bosporan network.
     *   Carthage knew the Atlantic currents (Canary Current to Caribbean).